malaya-zemlya/make_csr/README.md

 # make_csr
-A tool to build CSRs from certificates
+A tool for building CSRs from existing certificates